digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

  - Authentication
  - User-Data

-- Not authenicated or encryted
+- Not authenticated or encrypted
-- IPv4 public address not visabel within the operatiing system
+- IPv4 public address not visible within the operating system

 ## Containers and ECS

-- EC2 mode EC2 instances as continer engines.
+- EC2 mode EC2 instances as container engines.
 - Fargate mode
-- Managed continer cluster
+- Managed container cluster
-- Container Defintion on where your image is and what port is exposed
+- Container Definition on where your image is and what port is exposed
-- Task Definition, applies to the appliocation - Security (Task Role),Containers,Resources
+- Task Definition, applies to the application - Security (Task Role),Containers,Resources
 - Task Role, is an IAM Role which the TASK assumes
 - Service Definition is how we define how we want a task to scale.
 (How many copies, HA, Restarts)
 - Create a Cluster then you deploy either tasks or services into that cluster